 Jaca: La Burundesa run the coach service to Jaca.
 Journey time is about two hours.
 This is limited to one or two services a day.
 Tickets cost 8€ and can be booked online. laburundesa.com/pamplona-jaca.

 Pamplona has a nice, little airport with two check-in desks and a cafe.
 However, it has a very limited service, with only three or four flights per day to Madrid.
 This service is run by Nordstrom, a subsidiary company of Iberia, so they are really good if you are looking to connect to an Iberia flight or code-share in Madrid.

 Although it can be a little more pricey flying into or out of Pamplona, the extra cost can be worth it because it makes journeys so much faster.

-> The airport is located to the south of the city.
-There’s no direct bus service to the airport, though bus 16 runs along the road at the bottom of the access road (it’s quite a long access road though).
+The airport is located to the south of the city.
+A new direct bus service started in 2017.
+This runs from the train station to the bus station and then on to the airport.
 A taxi from the town centre, at 5 a.m. cost me 12€.

-> Just a quick note: if you get the 6.30 flight from Pamplona to Madrid, don’t go too early as the airport doors don’t open till five and check-in doesn’t open till 5.30.
+Just a quick note: if you get the 6.30 flight from Pamplona to Madrid, don’t go too early as the airport doors don’t open till five and check-in doesn’t open till 5.30.
 I got there at 4.30 and had to wait half an hour for the doors to open.

 The other closest airports to Pamplona are Bilbao, Zaragoza and Biarritz (France).
 Easyjet, BA and Vueling fly from the UK to Bilbao; Ryanair flies to Zaragoza; and Ryanair, Flybe, BA and Easyjet fly from the UK to Biarritz.
 Alsa and PESA run direct bus services from Biarritz Airport to San Sebastian and here you can change onto a bus for Pamplona.